tomazrg/tomazrg/README.md

 What can you find on this repository?
 - Epidemiology
 - Mathematical modeling
-- Stochastic simulation
+- Stochastic simulations
-- Profitability
+- Profitability analyses
 - Disease-associated yield losses analyses

 ## 📫 Onde me encontrar